amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 Data Load
 =========

-As this analysis consists of historical export data, planned data, and external indicator data, each data set is stored in one of three CSV files.
+As this analysis consists of historical export data, plan data, and external indicator data, each data set is stored in one of three CSV files.
 These files are: